KDE/documentation-develop-kde-org/content/docs/apps/kmines/theme.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 ---
 ## Introduction
 This short tutorial will show you how to add a theme to KMines.
-It is assumed that you already have a working dev environment, you are familiar with building KDE software using [kdesrc-build]({{< ref "kdesrc-build-setup" >}}), and you are able to use a vector editing program such as Inkscape and a raster editing program such as Krita to create and export images.
-You should already have a local copy of the KMines source via `kdesrc-build kmines`.
+It is assumed that you already have a working dev environment, you are familiar with building KDE software using [kde-builder]({{< ref "kde-builder-setup" >}}), and you are able to use a vector editing program such as Inkscape and a raster editing program such as Krita to create and export images.
+You should already have a local copy of the KMines source via `kde-builder kmines`.
 By the end of this tutorial, you will know what is necessary to create a KMines theme, and how to include them in the KMines source code.

 ## Components of a KMines theme
 A KMines theme requires the following components: